zhuyanlong/PersonalPage/content/en/post/jupyter/index.md

 ---
 title: Real or Not?
 NLP with Disaster Tweets
-subtitle: Predict which Tweets are about real disasters and which ones are not.
+subtitle: Predict which Tweets are about real disasters and which ones are not.[link to kaggle](https://www.kaggle.com/yongli6/nlp-with-disaster-tweets)
 summary: Predict which Tweets are about real disasters and which ones are not.[link to kaggle](https://www.kaggle.com/yongli6/nlp-with-disaster-tweets)
 tags: []
 categories: []